krupakaran1987/cordova-plugin-beacon-monitoring-in-background-with-notifications-android/README.md

-Thanks for the authors who created those plugins becuase those plugins we are able to create this functionality.
+Thanks for the authors who created those plugins becuase of those plugins we are able to create this functionality.